 Acai Chia Breakfast Bowl

-As you probably know by now, I’m a HUGE advocate of the green smoothie!
-I especially praise them as the breakfast of champions for their unwavering ability to deliver a ton of nutritional punch into the first meal of the day.
+As you probably know by now, we’re HUGE advocates of green smoothies for breakfast.
+We consider them the breakfast of champions due to their unwavering ability to deliver a ton of nutritional punch into the first meal of the day.

-The acai bowl recently caught my attention because it answers the conundrum we’re sometimes faced with when people on our cleanse tell us that they just don’t get down with drinking their breakfast.
-The acai bowl is the perfect solution because it’s chock full of all the stuff like a green smoothie but can be enjoyed in a more traditional meal sense with utensils and all.
+Acai bowls answer the conundrum we’re sometimes faced with at the Conscious Cleanse: when people just don’t get down with drinking their breakfast.
+This acai bowl is the perfect solution because it’s chock-full of all the nutrition of a green smoothie but can be enjoyed in a more traditional meal sense – utensils and all.

-Check out the recipe and let me know what you think in the comment section below.
+Check out the recipe and let us know what you think in the comments below.
 What kind of acai bowl do you want to try next?
-You know I’m thinking a green one!
+You already know we’re leaning toward a green version!

 With love and acai berries,